TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 3/1 Timothy 3.8.md

 ---

-Deacons in like manner [must be] grave, not double-tongued, not given to much wine, not greedy of filthy lucre;
+Servants, in the same way, must be reverent, not double-tongued, not addicted to much wine, not greedy for money;